 To the extent that cash flow from operations has been or is insufficient to fully cover our distributions to our stockholders, we have paid, and may continue to pay, some or all of our distributions from sources other than cash flow from operations.
 Such sources may include borrowings, proceeds from asset sales or the sale of our securities.
-We have no limits on the amounts we may use to pay distributions from sources other than cash flow from operating activities may reduce the amount of proceeds available for acquisitions and operations or cause us to incur additional interest expense as a result of borrowed funds, and may cause subsequent holders of our Common Stock to experience dilution.
+We have no limits on the amounts we may use to pay distributions from sources other than cash flow from operations.
+The payment of distributions from sources other than cash provided by operating activities may reduce the amount of proceeds available for acquisitions and operations or cause us to incur additional interest expense as a result of borrowed funds, and may cause subsequent holders of our Common Stock to experience dilution.
 This may negatively impact the price of our Common Stock.